SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Taxonomy of CRS Techniques

 Bundling pairs PoVs, patches, and SARIF assessments into coherent vulnerability reports.
 Unlike other submissions with time decay, bundling allows free updates until the deadline, with scoring based solely on final results.
-A bundle can contain any two of three pairings, PoV-Patch, PoV-SARIF, and Patch-SARIF, to form a complete scoring bundle, while any incorrect pairing will penalize the entire bundle. {\rowcolors{2}{}{gray!15}
+A bundle can contain any two of three pairings, PoV-Patch, PoV-SARIF, and Patch-SARIF, to form a complete scoring bundle, while any incorrect pairing will penalize the entire bundle. \autoref{t:bundling-overview} summarizes each team's bundling pairing strategies.
+Given the risk of score penalties, teams tend to derive pairings from existing workflows rather than inferring relationships independently. \ding{192} All teams naturally derive PoV-Patch relationships from PoV-based patch generation.
+For No-PoV patches~(\autoref{s:crs:patch}), \roboduck retroactively links PoVs once discovered, while \fuzzingbrain does not. \ding{193} For SARIF pairings, teams either reuse their SARIF validation results~(\autoref{s:crs:sarif}) or use SARIF reports to generate PoVs/patches, pairing them upon success. \bugbuster and \lacrosse do not participate in SARIF pairing, while only teams with No-PoV patch capability can submit Patch-SARIF bundles.